Why acknowledge I2AT?

 - Scholarly Reports

-Final copy of any of the above or other published should be provide to I²AT for review and reference.
+Final copy of any of the above or other published should be provide to I2AT for our reference.

 Formats for the acknowledgement: